These are my favorite cake bites (balls, pops, whatever) for a couple reasons:

 Thanks for reading as always!

-p.s you can always use sugar cones and saw the tops off using a knife.
-Or you can make it easier and buy the mini kid cones made by Joy.
-Here’s what they look like!
-Plus, many supermarkets carry them.
+Tip: you can always use sugar cones and saw the tops off using a knife.
+Or you can make it easier and buy the mini kid cones (I’ve only seen these in select stores and they are the ‘Joy’ brand).